 - What this means: Give me an easy timeline.
 I can do this stuff for 7 days or 17 days (is 7 the magic number?) but I can't think of it forever just yet.
 I only want to be "grounded" for a short amount of time.
 I want to graduate really soon!

-- Class ideas: 6 lessons to a better you, 2 things you can't grow old without, 3 weeks to healthful habits.
+- Class ideas: 6 lessons to a better you, 2 things you can't grow old without, 3 weeks to healthful habits that stick.

 Special science, not ever before published: